 We have a pool of hotels in Kathmandu with 3 Star categories which we provide to clients in connection to this itinerary, unless it is mentioned otherwise or clients have a special choice.

 Meals are included in our price and are taken in Lodges available along the trail.
 You can find a considerable variety of Nepali and Western food as well as drinks (coffee, tea, milk, soft drinks, and beer).

 Meals are prepared by our cook.
 We provide three tasty and nutritious meals daily along with drinks.

-You will have to make your own eating arrangements in the many lodges available along the trail.
-Expect to spend approximately 1000-1500 Rupees a day for food.
+You will have to make your own eating arrangements in the Lodges available along the trail.
+Expect to spend around 2000-2500 Rupees a day for food.
 Guide, accommodation and porters are covered in the price.

 If you want to do something that is not included in our trip list we are ready to tailor a trip to suit your exact requirements.
 In short, we will make every effort to get you on the trip you want, when you want.

 If you opt to join our ‘fixed departure trip’, you are likely to be joining people from different countries of any age group except minors.
 The size of group varies: minimum no of persons required to operate a trip is 2, the maximum is 12 people.

 Personal expenses depend largely on the type of trek, duration and the trekking region.

 If you are on Camping or Tea house trek all meals will be provided.
 You only need money for table drinks (alcoholic/non alcoholic beverages), snacks while walking (a few smaller shops are available along the trail in some areas) tips, souvenirs, hot shower (available in some places).